neoforged/.github/primers/1.21.9/index.md

         - `hasActiveTickets` - Checks whether the current level has any active tickets keeping it loaded.
         - `addTicketAndLoadWithRadius` - Adds a ticket to some location and loads the chunk and radius around that location.
     - `ServerEntity$Synchronizer` - Handles sending packets to tracking entities.
+    - `ServerLevel#isSpawningMonsters` - Returns whether the server can spawn monsters.
     - `ServerPlayer$SavedPosition` - Holds the current position of the player on disk.
 - `net.minecraft.server.level.progress.ChunkLoadStatusView` - A status view for the loading chunks.
 - `net.minecraft.server.network.ConfigurationTask#tick` - Calls the task every tick until it returns true, then finishes the task.